captn-nick/MSFS-Mod-Selector/README.md

 * ```path.community```: the full path of the Community mod directory
 * ```path.temp```: the full path of the temporary mod directory.
 Disabled mods will be stored here.
 * ```ModType.defaultSelection```: defines which mod types are selected by default.
-* ```ModType.XY```: defines the name of mod type XY as it is displayed in the UI.
-* ```AircraftType```: defines the title of the “aircraft” section as it is displayed in the UI.
-* ```AircraftType.XY```: defines the name of aircraft type XY as it is displayed in the UI.
 * ```Continent.XY.Countries```: defines which countries to show in the UI for individual selection and in which order for continent XY.
-* ```Continent.XY```: defines the name of continent XY as it is displayed in the UI.
-* ```Country.XY```: defines the name of country XY as it is displayed in the UI.
 * ```Country.XY.showCities```: set to ```=false``` to not show any individual cities for this particular country in the UI.
 Defaults to ```=true```.
 * ```Cities.minMods```: defines the minimum number of mods which must be linked to a city in order to show it individually in the UI.

 Note:
 * For the paths, backslashes have to be doubled (```\\``` instead of ```\```).
 * You are free to define your own countries.
-As long as at least one mod is designated to this country (and defines a continent as well), Mod Selector will be able to link this country to its continent, i.e. a country does not have to be listed explicitly in any Continent.XY.Countries entry.
+As long as at least one mod is designated to this country (and defines a continent as well), Mod Selector will be able to link this country to its continent, i.e. a country does not have to be listed explicitly in any ```Continent.XY.Countries``` entry.
+To do so, add a new country definition to your labels file (see below) and, optionally, use it in a ```Continent.XY.Countries``` definition.
 * You are free to define your own cities simply by linking them to any mod (see below).
 For cities, no config is required.
 All cities explicitly linked to any mod will show up in the UI in alphabetical order.
 * The US are their own continent simply because that way we can group mods on two levels by state and city which seems to make sense.

+## Labels
+Mod Selector comes with pre-defined labels for mod types, continents, countries, and more.
+However, you can change those labels or add your own ones (e.g. to add available countries).

+For this, simply create a **labels.properties** file in the folder which contains the program file.

+labels.properties uses the same key-value entry format as config.properties.

+The following keys are of note:
+* ```ModType.XY```: defines the name of mod type XY as it is displayed in the UI.
+* ```AircraftType```: defines the title of the “aircraft” section as it is displayed in the UI.
+* ```AircraftType.XY```: defines the name of aircraft type XY as it is displayed in the UI.
+* ```Continent.XY```: defines the name of continent XY as it is displayed in the UI.
+* ```Country.XYZ``` / ```Country.XY```: defines the name of US state XYZ / country XY is it is displayed in the UI.

+Note:
+* To add a country to Mod Selector, simply add its definition to labels.properties and use it in your mods.properties file.
+As long as at least one mod is designated to this country (and defines a continent as well), Mod Selector will be able to link this country to its continent.
+Optionally, add it to the ```Continent.XY.Countries``` definition in your config file (see above) to explicitly show it for individual selection in the UI.

+### An explicitly non-political statement
+The default country definition Mod Selector uses, as defined by its labels.properties file, is based on the [ISO 3166-1 alpha-3 country ISO codes for countries](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3#Current_codes) (3 characters) and the [ISO 3166-2:US codes for US states](https://en.wikipedia.org/wiki/ISO_3166-2:US#Current_codes) (2 characters).

+However, these have been slightly modified where it made sense from a geographical or usability point of view.

+A geographical reason could be: “Does it make sense to divide a single rather small landmass into even smaller parts just to respect political borders or would a simulator pilot rather load either all or no mods for the complete landmass in question?” / “Does it make sense to have a large landmass with a large amount of mods to would it be useful to divide it In an easily recognizable way?” / “Does it make sense to have a country labeled by its full official name even if it distorts the UI or is it more reasonable to use a short name anyone understands?”
+As you can see, these questions are in no way politically motivated.

+Most importantly and most prominently, we have merged the two independent countries of Saint Martin (MAF) and Sint Maarten (SXM) into a single country definition ```Country.MAF=Saint Martin```.
+These are the two parts of an island of 34 sq mi in the Caribbean Sea, about equally divided into a French and a Dutch side.
+Clearly, it doesn’t seem to make sense to show them separately in the UI.

+With that out of the way, let’s see some other examples:
+* ```Country.GBR=UK  - mid/south```: for UK Great Britain without Scotland
+* ```Country.Sco=UK - Scotland```: for Scotland
+* ```Country.IRL=Ireland / N. Ireland```: for the entire island, not just the Republic of Ireland
+* ```Country.IRN=Iran```: official prefix “Islamic Republic of” omitted
+* (```Country.VAT=Holy See```: removed because really Vatican City is part of Rome, Italy)

+As written above, you are free to completely change these definitions to your liking.

+However, for a possible future online central repository, we plan to restrict interpretation to these canonical definitions.

 ## Adding a mod
 In order to add a mod under Mod Selector management, you must: